 Residuals are paid to union actors when their performance is used again.
 There are different pay scales for different types of work (TV, film, commercials) which are dictated by different contracts (low budget, made for cable, feature films made for the theaters, etc).

 Non-union projects do not pay residuals, since there is no real infrastructure to track actors down (sometimes 10 or 50 years later!) to pay them.
 When you work non-union, your session fee is usually all you are going to get.
 It is a common practice to offer a one time “buy-out”, an upfront payment that covers all usage.
-Sometimes that buy-out is for a larger amount of money, but without a crystal ball, you never know if it would have been more a session fee plus residuals would have been.
+Sometimes that buy-out is for a large amount of money, but without a crystal ball, you’ll never know if it would have been more money than a session fee plus residuals would have been.
 Of course, a project is produced as “union” or “non-union”, and the actor does not control that.
 Non-union producers are not bound by the residual system.
-Residuals are one of the great benefits of union work in SAG, AFTRA or ACTRA.
+Residuals are one of the great benefits of union work in SAG-AFTRA or ACTRA.

-British and Australian/New Zealand unions do not pay residuals, so if you work on a project in those countries make sure to ask for a SAG contract (Global Rule One).
+British and Australian/New Zealand unions do not pay residuals, so if you work on a project in those countries make sure to ask for a SAG-AFTRA contract (Global Rule One).

 Why Do I Get Residuals?

 In general, actors aren’t paid for the first exhibition of their work—that is included in the session fee (your work day wages).
 Residuals are paid to actors when their performance is used AGAIN, or in a new way that was not intended when you originally worked.
 For example:

 - A feature film that was released in the movie theater, but is now being released on Netflix